wagood/laralist/README.md

 <!-- eloquent, model, image -->

 * [Plugin Manager](https://pm.fresns.org/) is a convenient Laravel extension package designed for modular management of your large-scale Laravel applications.

+* [Posthog](https://github.com/QodeNL/Laravel-Posthog) This package provides a simple integration of Posthog in Laravel applications.

 * Laravel [Purity](https://github.com/abbasudo/laravel-purity) is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
 By simply adding filter() to your Eloquent query, you can add the ability for frontend users to apply filters based on url query string parameters like a breeze.